The taxable period comprises a calendar year (i.e. 1 January to 31 December).

 Payment of tax

-Advance CIT payments under the standard tax regime are made before the 13th and 28th days of each month (unless agreed otherwise with tax authorities).
+Advance CIT payments under the standard tax regime are made before the 25th day of each month of the tax year.
 Final payments upon results of the first quarter, first half-year, nine months, and tax year are made within five days from the reporting deadlines.

 Under the petroleum law tax regime, CIT is reported and paid once annually based on dates indicated in the respective Product Share Agreement (PSA).